 Your local soft play area is often a popular choice with parents for young one's parties.
 They usually do packages at a set price and are easy entertainment for little ones.
 There's a useful directory of soft play areas across the UK here.

 Have a look at our party ideas for kids and our party ideas for tweens and teenagers.

-Also check out these fun things to do with kids on a budget - it contains everything from arts and craft ideas to rainy day activity suggestions.
+Also check out these fun things to do with kids on a budget - it contains everything from arts and crafts to rainy day activity suggestions.

 This is down to personal choice, but there’s a huge discrepancy in prices if you're looking to hire a professional entertainer.
 Shop around before you commit, and ask other parents for recommendations.